Dengyuemed/dengyuemed.github.io/_posts/2026-02-27-rare-disease-investment.md

 reading_time: 6 min read
 ---

+## Why Humanity Continues to Invest in Orphan Drug Research
+### Despite Only 5% of Rare Diseases Being Treatable

 Globally, thousands of rare diseases have been identified, yet only about **5%** currently have approved treatments.

 At first glance, this statistic raises a difficult question: